Property Management Blog

 • Experience difficulties accessing new loans or rental contracts.
 Any unpaid rent (debt) can severely hurt a tenant’s credit score making it incredibly difficult for them to access loans and secure a lease for a rental unit in the future.

 • Be at risk of a lawsuit.
 A lease agreement is a contractual agreement that runs for a specified period.
-A landlord may want to seek legal redress, especially if the tenant stops paying rent as required by the lease.
+Landlords may want to seek legal redress, especially if the tenant stops paying rent as required by the lease.

 • Be liable for paying hefty fees.
 Breaking a rental agreement often comes with a fine, typically equal to the rent of two months’ rent.
 But in the absence of a termination clause, a landlord may also be able to hold your tenant liable for all their rent obligation for the remaining lease term.
 This could be a significant amount of money.

 But not all reasons for breaking a lease attract penalties for a tenant.
-There are certain circumstances that provide legal justification for a tenant to break a lease in North Carolina.
+There are certain circumstances that provide legal justification for a tenant to break a lease in North Carolina without pay.
 This can allow them to break free from their contractual lease obligations without them facing any financial ruin.
 The reasons are as follows.

 WHEN BREAKING A LEASE AGREEMENT IS LEGALLY JUSTIFIED